andrewbates09/FERGUS/library/extensions/readme.md

-Library > Modules
+Library > Extensions
 ======

-Library modules are for separate hardware components and extensions.
+Library Extensions are for separate hardware components and extensions.

 # Raspbery Pi B+